OctopusSamples/StepPackage-HelloWorld/README.md

 If you are testing with a locally built copy of Octopus, copy the ZIP file to `\source\Octopus.Server\bin\net5.0\steps`.

+## Github workflows

+This repository contains a GitHub workflow that builds and tests the code, packages the resulting files, and creates a release with the step package archive.

+Use git tags to indicate releases, while commits to the `main` branch create `alpha` releases.

 ## Using the step package

 The target can now be selected when creating a new deployment target: